wenzhixin/bootstrap-table/site/docs/api/column-options.md

   The context (this) is the column Object.

-  The function, take one parameter:
+  The function, takes two parameters:

   * `data`: Array of all the data rows.
+  * `value`: If footer data is set, the value of the footer column.

   the function should return a string with the text to show in the footer cell.